 There’s also another rock overhang (almost like a cave) directly below the Kelingking T-Rex, where you can walk under the shade and hide from the sun.

-This whole beach is very exposed to the sun, so it’s good to know there are at least a couple places to get in the shade.
+This whole beach is very exposed to the sun, so it’s good to know there are at least a couple places to get in the shade and relax for a bit.

 EXTRA: Paluang Cliff

-This is another view point just a 5 minute drive or less from Kelingking cliff.
-Paluang may not be as well known as the famous Kelingking view, but that’s part of the appeal.
-It’s a great hidden spot that gives you a different view of the cliffs.
+Paluang may not be as well known as Kelingking, but that’s part of the appeal.
+It’s a great alternative spot that gives you views of the Kelingking T-rex from the other side, without the crowds.

 Read More: Paluang Cliff Viewpoint